Ficus ingens

 Ethnobotany

 This plant can be Grown from seeds or truncheons (stem cutting from a selected plant – used to produce genetically identically new plants).
-The Figs are edible but leaves are very toxic to livestock.
+The Figs are edible, but leaves are very toxic to livestock.
 The Root system is aggressive – thus usually not for the small garden and not near buildings.
 However, it makes a good shade and bird-attracting tree.
 It also makes a good bonsai.
-Wood is light to grey brown.
+Wood is light to grey-brown.
 Ficin/Ficain is a protease enzyme (an enzyme that breaks down proteins and peptides) extracted from the milky sap of fig trees.
 Currently it is being studied for its effects on cancer and diabetes.
-Local people use as a substitute for a disinfectant such as iodine.
+Local people use it as a substitute for a disinfectant such as iodine.

 References